Metro Vancouver’s largest Canada Day event usually happens downtown at and around Canada Place. The party includes concerts and loads of fun!

 Click Lower Mainland Fireworks for information about other Canada Day fireworks venues.

-See our article about the Celebration of Light for information about Vancouver’s biggest fireworks events of the year (which happen at the end of July).
+See our article about the Celebration of Light for information about Vancouver’s biggest fireworks events of the year (which used to happen at the end of July).

 Other Information